tjunghans/tjunghans.github.io/_posts/2022-07-21-daily-checklist.md

 I prefer to do what I can do consistently.

-> “The point is to master the habit of showing up”
+> The point is to master the habit of showing up

-> -- <cite>James Clear.
+<cite>James Clear.
 “Atomic Habits: Tiny Changes, Remarkable Results”.</cite>

 I do what works.
 Rather little instead nothing.